When you can’t get away for a spiritual vacation to India, try a DIY silent meditation retreat at home.

 Make sure you tidy up mindfully.
-Buddhist monks use chores as a mindful activity.
+Buddhist monks use chores as a mindful activity (this is called Samu).
 Whatever you do, do it mindfully.
-Plus, this way you can begin your meditation retreat early—you wiil already be meditating.
+Plus, this way you can begin your meditation retreat early because you will already be meditating.

-3: Get a room ready at home for your DIY meditation retreat
+3: Get a room ready at home

 Depending on your taste, this room might just be extremely clean, or it might contain specific objects.
-You might want to get some Buddhist art, perhaps a water feature, maybe a statue of your deity and any other objects that you associate with spirituality, inner peace and meditation.
+You might want to get some Buddhist art, perhaps a water feature, maybe a statue of your deity and any other objects that you associate with spirituality, inner peace, and meditation.

-3. Tell People you’re doing a home meditation retreat
+3. Tell People

 Remember, this is your weekend away to indulge in spiritual relaxation.
 You don’t know when you will get this opportunity again.
-So you want to get the most out of it.
+So, you want to get the most out of it.

+So now you are ready for your meditation retreat at home.
+Great.
 Just one question.
 What are you actually going to do while you are on your meditation retreat?

 “Meditate” you say.
 But which kind of meditation specifically?

 - Breathing: Whenever I begin a long period of meditation I start with breathing.
 Breathing meditations are perfect for general relaxation and for getting into a relaxed state.

 - Chakra: Chakra meditation is a powerful technique for general health.
 As you are doing a complete silent retreat you have the time to do a proper meditation on each chakra.